Northgate (SA)

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Northgate had a median income among taxpayers of $55,847 and an average level of $63,050.
-These figures are below the national average, with Greater Adelaide having levels of $54,808 and $66,852 respectively.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Northgate had a median income among taxpayers of $55,847 and an average income of $63,050.
+This is below the national average of $66,852.
+In Greater Adelaide, the median income was $54,808 and the average income was $66,852.
 Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Northgate would be approximately $60,762 (median) and $68,598 (average) as of September 2025.
-According to 2021 Census figures, household, family and personal incomes in Northgate cluster around the 71st percentile nationally.
-Income analysis reveals that 38.3% of residents (1,408 people) fall within the $1,500 - 2,999 income bracket, consistent with broader trends across regional levels showing 31.8% in the same category.
-Economic strength is evident through 31.7% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 87.3% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.
+According to the 2021 Census, household, family, and personal incomes in Northgate cluster around the 71st percentile nationally.
+Income analysis reveals that 38.3% of residents (1,411 people) fall into the $1,500 - 2,999 income bracket, which is consistent with broader trends across regional levels showing 31.8% in the same category.
+Economic strength emerges through 31.7% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+After housing costs, residents retain 87.3% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income